atanasster/grommet-controls/src/js/chartjs/ScatterChart/README.md

 ## undefined
-Doughnut chart wrapper to chart.js Doughnut with grommet theming.
+Scatter chart wrapper to chart.js Scatter with grommet theming.
        For all standard charting options, consult the chart.js docs